SpikeHD/Dorion/README.md

     yay -S dorion-bin
     ```

-*Maintaining a different package repository that I don't know about?
+*Maintaining Dorion in a different package repository that I don't know about?
 Feel free to open a PR to add it here!*

 ## Other ways to get Dorion